Model Quiz Results

 Roots ConnectED addresses systems of oppression at the root.
 Their Anti-Bias Education model uses curriculum, classroom practices, and deep Community Building with all stakeholders to identify and dismantle the thinking and ideology that contributes to bias and discrimination before it gives way to harmful acts of oppression.
 The Anti-Bias Education model is centered on identity and inclusion, and acts as a means for transforming communities to be more just, equitable, and connected.
 The framework and its tools are holistic and intended for longterm integration throughout the curriculum and environment.

 While it is too early to measure outcomes from Roots ConnectED’s 22 coaching partnerships, satisfaction data is promising.
-They offer one-on-one coaching and consulting, professional development, cohort learning communities, and school visits to schools interested in implementing the model.
+They offer various professional development through coaching, institutes, and online workshops to schools interested in implementing the model.

 Big Picture Learning